PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Experiments

 \subsubsection{Stealthiness}

-Now we suppose the victim doubts the motivation of $\theta_\text{pre}$ and the victim can query the benign $\theta_\text{benign}$ for auditing.
+Now we suppose the victim doubts the motivation of $\theta_\text{pre}^\text{adv}$ and the victim can query the benign $\theta_\text{benign}$ for auditing.
 Thus, we compare the stealthiness metrics across benign backbone and \textit{PreCurious} backbones in \Cref{fig:stealthy}.
-First, the proposed stealthiness metrics are possible to raise suspicion for $\theta_\text{pre}$ if the victim is sensitive to the subtle differences. $S_\text{mem}$ gives a more consistent detection compared to $S_\text{mia}$ or $S_\text{gap}$.
-Second, \textit{Stealthy} is effective in reducing the stealthiness of \textit{Basic}. \textit{Accelerated} is also stealthier than the \textit{Basic} because auditing is performed on the backbone instead of composing with inserted modules.
-But as shown in \Cref{tab:main_mia_ref}, \textit{Stealthy} sacrifices the attack effectiveness with the slight mitigation on stealthiness.
+First, the proposed stealthiness metrics are possible to raise suspicion for $\theta_\text{pre}^\text{adv}$ if the victim is sensitive to the subtle differences. $S_\text{mem}$ gives a more consistent detection compared to $S_\text{mia}$ or $S_\text{gap}$.
+Second, \textit{Stealthy} is effective in enhancing the stealthiness of \textit{Basic}. \textit{Accelerated} is also stealthier than the \textit{Basic} because auditing is performed on the backbone instead of composing with inserted modules.
+But as shown in \Cref{tab:main_mia_ref}, \textit{Stealthy} sacrifices the attack effectiveness with the slight improvement on stealthiness.
 Third, \textit{Lagging} has $S_\text{mem}=0$ and may successfully evade with $S_\text{mia}\approx 0.5$ and low $S_\text{gap}$, except for $S_\text{gap}$ on Enron.
-The high $S_\text{gap}$ is resulted from the randomness of the poor initial utility.
-Then, we perform rewinding on each layer in \Cref{fig:stealthy_rewind} and conclude that:
+The high $S_\text{gap}$ results from the randomness of the poor initial utility.
+Performing layer-wise rewinding in \Cref{fig:stealthy_rewind}, we observe that rewinding the last block can achieve the best stealthiness-risk trade-off.

-\textbf{RQ3-Response}: \textit{PreCurious} increases stealthiness metrics very subtly and $\mathcal{A}$ is suggested to rewind the last block for the best stealthiness-risk trade-off.
+\textbf{RQ3-Response}: \textit{PreCurious} increases stealthiness metrics very subtly and $\mathcal{A}$ can rewind the last block to further enhance the stealthiness.